erikvanmechelen/wind/manuscript/28openings.md

 Here’s a [well-put observation from Andrew](https://diplomacyopenings.wordpress.com/2015/11/30/in-his-house-at-rlyeh-dead-cthulhu-waits-dreaming/):

-Whether this opening is better or worse than the closely related Octopus is a matter of personal taste, but the family of openings involving A Mos – StP are simply too good not to have a deep understanding of.
-As a new player you could do far worse than making this your default opening as Russia – it has challenges and requires universal engagement, but there is no better way to learn the game and the strengths of the opening give you every chance to have a successful game.
+"Whether this opening is better or worse than the closely related Octopus is a matter of personal taste, but the family of openings involving A Mos – StP are simply too good not to have a deep understanding of.
+As a new player you could do far worse than making this your default opening as Russia – it has challenges and requires universal engagement, but there is no better way to learn the game and the strengths of the opening give you every chance to have a successful game."

-Andrew Goff, 3x World Diplomacy Champion
+-Andrew Goff, 3x World Diplomacy Champion

 ## Livonia System, Ukraine Variation (Russia)